 These extremely competitive schools offer a level of prestige not seen anywhere else in French society.
 Students that complete the program have nearly unlimited opportunities presented to them at the ripe young age of twenty four.
 They become part of the elite class that dominates French politics, civil service, and industry.

-Education is paramount to French parents [The Importance of the French Family].
+Education is paramount to French parents.
 It is held to a much higher ideal than experience, which is often valued more in the United States and England.
 Having the right academic credentials in France is a must for success.

 American and British teachers who look for work in France have found out how much of a premium the French put on academic performance.
 Someone may have more experience than other candidates for a position but be viewed as inadequate because they do not have sufficient academic credentials.